peterhinch/micropython-micro-gui/README.md

 ## 2.1 Program structure and operation

 The following is a minimal script (found in `gui.demos.simple.py`) which will run on a minimal system with a small display and two pushbuttons.
-It provides two `Button` widgets with "Yes" and "No" legends.
+Commented out code shows changes for monochrome displays.

+The demo provides two `Button` widgets with "Yes" and "No" legends.
 It may be run by issuing at the REPL:
 ```python
 >>> import gui.demos.simple
 ```